Barraquer Specialties: Vitreous and Retina

-The word Brachytherapy comes from the Greek ("brachys") which means "near", and it is a means of local radiotherapy which allows the tumour to be treated with radiation from a source that is in contact or even inside the affected organ.
+The word brachytherapy comes from the Greek ("brachys") which means "near", and it is a type of local radiotherapy which allows the tumour to be treated with radiation from a source that is in contact with or even inside the affected organ.
 The most commonly used radioactive isotope is Iodine-125.
-In ophthalmology the radioactive source is placed above the sclera (episcleral), which is the white part of the eye.
+In ophthalmology, the radioactive source is placed above the sclera (episcleral), which is the white part of the eye.

 The first indication of episcleral brachytherapy is uveal melanoma, although it can also be used to treat intraocular tumours (retinoblastoma, metastasis and vascular tumours of the retina and choroid).

-A well coordinated team including an expert ophthalmologist and radiation oncologist who decides how long the plaque should be in situ is essential.
-After this period (3 to 5 days usually) the plate is removed.
+A well-coordinated team including an expert ophthalmologist and radiation oncologist who decides how long the plaque should be in situ is essential.
+After this period (usually 3 to 5 days) the plate is removed.

-In a high percentage of cases, although not immediate, they manage to heal the tumour.
+In a high percentage of cases, healing of the tumour is acheived, but not immediately.
 The patient should have clinical checks and regular ultrasound scans to check that the tumour has not returned.
-The final determination of the tumour is usually reached after a few months.
+The final resolution of the tumour usually occurs after a few months.

 The radiation emitted by the episcleral brachytherapy does not affect other organs or people in the vicinity, since it is very localised radiotherapy.
 In general, it's a treatment with very few undesired effects.